sensu/sensu-docs/content/sensu-go/5.14/guides/clustering.md

 Removed member 2f7ae42c315f8c2d from cluster
 {{< /highlight >}}

-Third, add the faulty cluster member back to the cluster.
-Make sure to change the `etcd-initial-cluster-state` to `existing` in the configuration.
+Third, add a newly created member to the cluster.
+You can use the same name and IP address as the faulty member you deleted, with one change to the configuration: specify the `etcd-initial-cluster-state` as `existing`.

 {{< highlight yml >}}
 etcd-advertise-client-urls: "http://10.0.0.4:2379"